 On April 1, 1984, Marvin Gaye died aged 45.
 He was shot by his father, Marvin Gay, Sr. at their house in West Adams district of Los Angeles.
 Gaye was cremated and his ashes were spread in the Pacific Ocean.
 His death was listed at No. 8 on “VH-1” “Classic’s 100 most shocking moments in music”.

-On April 1, 1966, “Pye Records” released “Do anything you say”, the debut David Bowie single.
+On April 1, 1966, “Pye Records” released “Do Anything You Say”, the debut David Bowie single.
 Bowie had previously recorded as David Jones and The Lower Third.
-Composition “Good morning girl” is the B side of the single.
-Bowie (vocals, guitar) is accompanied by John Hutchinson (guitar), Derek Fearnley (bass), John Eager (drums) and Derek Boyes (keyboards).
-The single is produced by Tony Hatch.
+Track “Good morning girl” is the B side of the single.
+The single was produced by Tony Hatch.

 - John Bonham– drums, percussion